bisq-network/bisq-website/_posts/2019-06-04-bitcoin-and-the-store-of-value-narrative.md

 Mises had the following concern regarding new monetary goods that have no other use than a medium of exchange: (Human Action - Chapter 17 section 4 – “The determination of purchasing power of money”)

-	*“A value judgment is, with reference to money, only possible if it can be based on appraisement.
+*"A value judgment is, with reference to money, only possible if it can be based on appraisement.
 The acceptance of a new kind of money presupposes that the thing in question already has previous exchange value on account of the services it can render directly to consumption or production.
 Neither a buyer nor a seller could judge the value of a monetary unit if he had no information about its exchange value--its purchasing power--in the immediate past.”*

 So, how is it that a completely new monetary good’s price is discovered?
 That is the least of the problems.
 The owner of Bitcoin might arbitrarily ask for a price and buyers can accept it or bid at a lower price until they agree on the same price.
 At that point, the first exchange takes place.
 In the beginning, the price might be totally erratic, but as more market participants are interested, demand and supply builds and the price stabilizes.
 This continuous auction process is indeed how prices of goods have always been discovered and it is nothing special for money nor anything new that Bitcoin brought.
 The fact that many other speculators join in later just for the “lambos” without caring about Bitcoin’s monetary utility is completely irrelevant in relation to Bitcoin’s primary source of value.
 A subject for another blog post is whether or not speculators and traders are beneficial for Bitcoin.